hkoosha/foobar/README.md

 - Feign: is the HTTP client that the microservices use to communicate with each other.
 The underlying deserializer is Jackson and the transport library is OkHTTP.
+Feign clients are generated using open API generator.

 - ELK stack: to collect logs. elasticsearch and Kibana are there, but the L in ELK is replaced by filebeat, which directly sends the logs to elasticsearch.
   With ELK, also comes structured logging.
 So the application _can_ log in json format too.
 On local deployments it is not enabled by default.
-On k8s, json logs are appended to a file, a second container in the pod dumps it to stdout and finally filebeat DeamonSet scraps it and sends to elasticsearch.
+On k8s, json logs are appended to a file, a second container in the pod dumps it to stdout and finally filebeat DaemonSet scraps it and sends to elasticsearch.
 This way normal readable logs are available too alongside machine readable json logs.

+- Open API: is used to generate HTTP client for the endpoints.
+Both blocking clients (Feign) and reactive/nonblocking (Spring's webclient).

+- Spring Webflux / Project reactor: one of the subprojects (foobar-marketplace), is reactive and uses Spring Webflux.
+Fot the sake of simplicity other subprojects of foobar are blocking.

+- R2dbc: it replaces Hibernate in the reactive subproject.

+- Flyway: for DB migration.
+Currently used only in the reactive subproject.

 - Kubernetes: it's possible to deploy all the services to kubernetes.
 The way services are wired together are not currently the best way or even the right